bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

          dest: "{{ molecule_instance_config }}"
     ```

-    The task will save the variable **instance_conf** to a file.
+    The following task will make sure molecule can ssh into the EC2 instance.
-    Molecule uses the these values to manage and use the ec2 instances.

      ```yaml
       - name: Wait for SSH